Datiswaken/udacity_capstone_project/README.md

 - Removal of invalid items (certain attributes are missing that are required by the marketplace)
 - Removal of blacklisted items
 - Removal of possible duplicate items

+Note: Though there are NaN values in each attribute I did decide to not include this stepi n the cleaning process.
+The reasoning is a follows:
+Any replacement, e.g. with mean, average, max, min etc. would change the result of the calculated PDF, hence I would introduce a bias.
+Removing those rows would also not make sense, as a row might have one attribute missing, but another attribute might be available.
+Because every attribute in each category has its own PDF, removal of the whole row would therefore remove valid data points of other attributes.\
+Instead, when the PDFs are generated, all NaN values for the respective attribute get removed.

 ## Evaluation
 This project used an unsupervised machine learning approach and no labeled data was available.
 For that reason it is not